Lighting: Color properties

 To define light source color properties, the lighting industry predominantly relies on two metrics, correlated color temperature (CCT), commonly used as an indication of the apparent "warmth" or "coolness" of the light emitted by a source, and color rendering index (CRI), an indication of the light source's ability to make objects appear natural.
 However, these two metrics, developed in the last century, are facing increased challenges and criticisms as new types of light sources, particularly light-emitting diodes (LEDs), become more prevalent in the market.

 For example, in order to meet the expectations for good color rendering in retail applications, research suggests using the well-established CRI along with another metric called gamut area index (GAI).
 GAI represents the relative separation of object colors illuminated by a light source; the greater the GAI, the greater the apparent saturation or vividness of the object colors.
 As a result, light sources which balance both CRI and GAI are generally preferred over ones that have only high CRI or only high GAI.

 Light exposure

 Dosimeters measure an individual's or an object's exposure to something in the environment, such as light dosimeters and ultraviolet dosimeters.

 In order to specifically measure the amount of light entering the eye, personal circadian light meter called the Daysimeter has been developed.
 This is the first device created to accurately measure and characterize light (intensity, spectrum, timing, and duration) entering the eye that affects the human body's clock.

 The small, head-mounted device measures an individual's daily rest and activity patterns, as well as exposure to short-wavelength light that stimulates the circadian system.
 The device measures activity and light together at regular time intervals and electronically stores and logs its operating temperature.
 The Daysimeter can gather data for up to 30 days for analysis.

+Secondary effects

+The primary function of lighting is typically to support vision.
+Lighting can additionally be used for positive health effects, but it can also have unintended negative health effects.
+Other secondary effects of lighting include energy use and environmental issues.